AlexsLemonade/scpca-docs/docs/processing_information.md

 For some libraries, `DropletUtils::emptyDropsCellRanger()` may fail due to low numbers of droplets with reads or other violations of its assumptions.
 For these libraries, only droplets containing at least 100 UMI are included in the filtered counts matrix.

+We additionally used [`scDblFinder`](https://www.bioconductor.org/packages/release/bioc/html/scDblFinder.html) to predict whether cells present in this filtered object are singlets or doublets.
+We provide the results from this analysis in the filtered objects, but we do not perform any filtering based on these results.

 ### Processed gene expression data

 In addition to the raw gene expression data, we also provide a processed `SingleCellExperiment` object with further filtering applied, a normalized counts matrix, and results from dimensionality reduction.